The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

 The above trends provide a coherent picture that agrees with the observations of different SN populations according to galaxy properties: high-velocity SNe that are also intrinsically redder \citep{Mandel14,Foley11b}, with a different inner asymmetry \citep{Cartier11,Maeda10}, happen in more luminous, massive hosts \citep{Pan20,Wang13}, but at the same time they suffer from more dust extinction \citep{Forster12} with variations in the $R_V$ reddening \citep{Forster13}.

-Since the $\beta$-step arises when the mass-step is present, the exact division point might just be an artifact of the binning in the fit.
+Since the $\beta$-step is strongest when the mass-step is present, the exact division point in mass might just be an artifact of the binning in the fit.
 We investigate this by fitting several mass-steps.
-The result is shown in the left panel of Figure~\ref{fig:step} and in Table~\ref{tab:step}, where we see that, to the extent of the SN sample and binning, a bimodal mass-step is indeed preferred.
+The result is shown in Figure~\ref{fig:step}, where we see that, to the extent of the SN sample and splitting used, a bimodal mass-step is indeed preferred.
 This is true regardless of whether we use single or multiple $\beta$ values assigned to each mass-step bin.

-To summarise, the SN dataset requires the mass-step in order to strongly increase the precision of the distance calibration.
-When this mass-step is removed, the $\beta$-step we find disappears, arguing that they are related.
+To summarise, the SN dataset always requires the mass-step correction in order to increase the precision of the distance calibration.
+When this mass-step is removed, the found $\beta$-step (i.e., the change in $\beta$ for SNe in different host-galaxy mass ranges) decreases, arguing that the two may be related.
 The most straightforward explanation is that the mass-step reveals a different intrinsic colour-luminosity component for SNe~Ia in low-mass and high-mass galaxies, while the $\beta$-step tells us there is a difference in the reddening law of these two types of galaxies.
-We will keep exploring this hypothesis in the next section.